-The Boston region of National Novel Writing Month has developed a series of customs and traditions in the past few years.
+The Boston region of National Novel Writing Month has developed a series of customs and traditions since 2006.

 The NaNoBoston Beacon

 Established in 2015, the NaNoBoston Beacon is presented to the Wrimo who best leads by example, who contributes to the community, and who works hardest to set a good example for their fellow NaNoBostonians.